 As soon as I ate the last candied jalapeno from the jar I found at an out-of-the way Italian deli, I knew I had to recreate the recipe.
-I had enjoyed every single slice of those sweet, hot and tart peppers so much I couldn’t stand the thought of not having them to stuff into panninis, to use like chutney beside Indian curries, and to top an ordinary hot dog.
+I had enjoyed every single slice of those sweet, hot, and tart peppers so much that I couldn’t stand the thought of not having them to stuff into paninis, to use like chutney beside Indian curries, and to top an ordinary hot dog.

 Because I had a nice crop of jalapenos growing in the patio garden and I’ve had good luck pickling jalapeno peppers, I decided to experiment with recipes.
 I figured all I had to do was make a simple sugar syrup and simmer the sliced peppers in it.
 It would be similar to making other kinds of candied fruit.

 The end result is close to the original jar, but the syrup isn’t quite as heavy and the peppers are a whole lot hotter.

 This recipe makes about two pints of peppers.

 - 2 cups white vinegar (use less if you want a thicker syrup)

 Be sure to wear kitchen gloves while working with hot peppers, and don’t touch your eyes until the gloves are off.

 - Wash peppers thoroughly and remove stems; discard peppers with soft spots or damage.